 Bar Baguette – One of our favourite beachfront cafes.
 Simple Thai dishes, western meals.
 You can also get poached eggs, pastries and coffee for brunch.
 A great place to chill out during the day or at night.
 It’s at the front of The Wharf shopping centre in Bophut.
 Open from 8am every day.
 Sometimes we paddle from Bangrak across to Bophut and can stop at Bar Baguette for breakfast or coffee at the end before heading back to your resort.

-Fishermans House Cafe – A gem of a cafe in Fishermans Village – in a classic old Thai style house.
+Fishermans House x Sasatorn Coffee – A gem of a cafe just outside Fishermans Village.
 It’s run by the same owners of Bar Baguette, so you’ll find a similar menu of simple Thai dishes.
 Plus you can get breakfast, pastries and coffee.
 Open from 8am every day.

 Treehouse on Silent Beach – This is how Samui used to feel about 10-15 years ago, but now with all the modern conveniences of healthy food and fast wifi!
 It’s a great place to hang out for a few hours, enjoy some fresh Thai food, healthy western options and great zingy fruit shakes.
 There’s also a small massage place on the beach.
 We sometimes stop here for lunch or fruit shakes during one of our north coast paddle tours.

-Spices Cafe – This is now one of my favourite fusion Thai restaurants.
-Make sure you call ahead to book a table, as it gets busy.
-We had some fantastic dishes including Soft Shell Crab with Penang Curry, Fried Fish with a special sauce, Southern style curry beef (red curry).
+Spices Cafe – This is one of our favourite fusion Thai restaurants.
+We like Soft Shell Crab with Penang Curry, Fried Fish with a special sauce, and Southern style curry beef (red curry).

 Think & Retro Cafe – this little gem on the south end of Lipa Noi beach also reminds us of what it was like in Samui around 15 years ago.
 They have an extensive selection of Thai food, western dishes and pizzas!!
 We love their Lemon-Mint shake and their fresh passionfruit soda.
 You might even want to stay overnight in one of their funky bungalows, made from old sea-shipping containers.
 Lipa Noi is usually a great spot for paddling from January – April, the water is nice and calm and there’s very little wind!